craig-fox/pc-parts-store-e2e/README.md

 ### Authentication

 - Customer registration
+- Successful customer login
-- Customer login
+- Rejected login with invalid credentials

 ### Products

 - Browse available products
 - View product details
+- Reject requests for nonexistent products

 ### Orders

 - Place an order
+- Reject orders when inventory is insufficient
 - Retrieve an order
+- Reject requests for nonexistent orders
 - Cancel an order
+- Reject cancellation of nonexistent orders

-The scenarios currently focus on the primary successful user journeys through the application.
+The scenarios focus on the primary successful user journeys and significant negative business behaviours through the application.

+## Test environment

+The E2E tests run against the application services and their supporting databases.

+The application environment uses Docker Compose.
+Each microservice uses Flyway to initialise and seed its database.

+The E2E test project does not maintain a separate test database.
+It runs against the application environment configured for E2E testing.

+The `run-e2e.sh` script is the preferred way to run the complete suite because it starts the required environment, waits for the services to become available, and then executes the tests.

 ## Test output